TheGlobeMC/theglobemc.github.io/README.md

 # theglobemc.github.io
-An interactive HTTP visualization of Minecraft books on the web from GlobeMC.
+An interactive visualization of minecraft books on the web that were data-mined from the server GlobeMC.
+All data was stripped of anything too personal or identifying.